Frick House & Museum

 HISTORY OF MANIFESTATIONS:

 When a person, during their lifetime has to give up a favorite place, because of life situations or a sudden death, sometimes they choose to spend their after-life there.

 ( LeDuc Mansion * Berkeley Mansion * Kehoe House * Liberty Hall Mansion )

 Perhaps Helen wasn't the only one who dearly missed Clayton Mansion

 One or two women are thought to keep an eye over Clayton Mansion.
 Both are very polite and gentile, never rowdy or mischievous; behave as the upper class they were in real life.
-As no public reveals of any paranormal investigation reports; scientific or psychic, have been shared, there are differences of opinions among the staff who is supervising them.
+As no public reveals of any paranormal investigative reports; scientific or psychic, have been shared, there are differences of opinions among the staff as to who is supervising them.

 Entity of female; thought to be Helen Clay Frick - When the Clayton Mansion is locked up for the evening, security guards have heard a woman's footsteps up on the third floor, where Helen's bedroom was probably located.

 Entity of Adelaide, Helen's mother - Staff have noticed that her former bed often has an indentation, that looks like someone has laid on it.